jloads/www/README.md

         return window.location.hostname === 'localhost';
     });

-The callback function is checking if thhis domain environment is default.
+The callback function is checking if this domain environment is default.

 ### Example of usage jloads: